ome/omero-documentation/server/fs.rst

 Acquisition systems can then be configured to drop a user's images into a given dropbox.

-Important note: the DropBox system is designed for images filesets to be copied in at normal acquisition rates.
+.. note:: the DropBox system is designed for images filesets to be copied in at normal acquisition rates.
 Copying numbers of files en masse may result in files failing to import.

 Log files
 ~~~~~~~~~